-Michelin Stars are some of the most highly coveted accolades in the culinary arts world and something that virtually all chefs try to achieve throughout their careers.
+Michelin Stars are some of the most highly coveted accolades in the culinary arts world, and something that virtually all chefs try to achieve.
 So, just what is a Michelin Star and what does it take to get one, or more?
-More importantly, how can someone just starting out their career in culinary arts hope to attain one someday soon?
+More importantly, how can someone just starting out in culinary arts hope to attain one someday?

 What Are Michelin Stars?

 The Michelin tire company has been producing its iconic Michelin Guides since the early 1900s.
 In their earliest incarnations, the guides provided recommendations for top restaurants and hotels in a particular area with the goal of encouraging people to drive so that they would need to buy more tires as their previous ones became worn out.
 Over the years, the Michelin Guide has evolved to be the gold standard of restaurant and hotel recommendations.

 Michelin Stars are given out on a scale of one to three, and only the top establishments in the world qualify for this designation.
 To earn one star, a restaurant must be considered "a very good restaurant in its category."
 For two stars, the criteria is "excellent cooking, worth a detour."
 To qualify for the elusive three stars, a restaurant must serve up "exceptional cuisine, worth a special journey."

 In fact, many people take vacations centered solely around visiting restaurants that have earned Michelin Stars.
 Because of this, it is easy to see why chefs are so eager to earn this recognition; having at least one Michelin Star can do wonders for a restaurant's business.
 Having three stars solidifies a restaurant as undeniably one of the best in the world.

 In addition to the stars themselves, Michelin also recognizes restaurants that are on the rise.
 This indicates that they may be eligible to earn a star, or additional stars if they already have one or two, if their future offerings continue to improve.